px2code/Figma-to-HTML/README.md

 [Your can check our video](http://www.pxcode.io/video/heroVideo.mp4)

-## What pxCode studio?!
+## What is pxCode?!

 pxCode studio is smart UI/Code editing tool for Responsive Design.
 You can generate React/React-Native / HTML Code with a few steps:

-1. Import [Sketch](https://www.sketch.com/) to pxCode studio
+1. Import [Sketch](https://www.sketch.com/)/[Figma](https://www.figma.com/community/plugin/946962210053893234/pxCode---Design-to-Code) to pxCode studio
-2. Create React Component with selected Artboard
+2. Create HTML/React Component with selected Artboard
-3. Edit Responsive Design with Smart Layout and few clicks
+3. Edit Responsive Web Design with Visual Programming and few clicks
 4. Live Preview final result with Real Browser
 5. Get JS/HTML Code from pxCode studio